resource center & faqs

 What if my child is unhappy with their part?

 We understand that occasionally students are initially disappointed if they do not get the role they had their heart set on.
-However, our staff is committed to finding each student’s opportunity to shine on our stage.
+However, our staff is committed to finding each student’s opportunity to grow and shine on our stage.
 To this end, we choose ensemble shows where each student’s role is extremely important to the theatrical process.
 Regardless of the show title, each student will experience lots of stage time, singing, dancing, acting, drama skills and games, learning, and fun!

 Does my child have to be at all of the classes and all of the dress rehearsals?

-What is double casting/do you double cast?
+What is double casting?

 Does my child need to have prior experience?